adrien-syrotnik/Lucky-Block-Datapack-2.0/datapacks/LuckyBlock/README.md

 If somehow you get stuck, you can always use the `/function lb:cleargame` command to reset the game. 🔄

+The spawn of the map is at the coordinates `5000 100 5000`.
+If you get lost, you can always teleport to the spawn with the `/tp` command. 🌐

 So gather your friends and get ready for an adrenaline-fueled adventure in "Lucky Block 2.0".
 Who will be the lucky winner?
 Only time will tell!